ericpaulsen/cdr-terraform/README.md

 1. Helm install of Coder

 Note that the `terraform.tfvars` file contains the variable definitions.
-You are expected to change these values accordingly.
+You are expected to change these values prior to running `terraform apply`.

 ## Usage